How to Grow Peas in Containers

 Pea Plants Take Two to Three Months to Grow

-Peas are the perfect vegetable to grow in container gardens.
-They grow quickly and don't need much attention.
-They do need full sunlight and the soil needs to be kept moist.
-Peas prefer cool conditions, so plant them early in the season.
-When it gets too warm, they stop producing.
-Once they do stop, you can pull them up and start another vegetable in the same container.
+Peas are the perfect vegetable to grow in a container garden.
+They grow quickly and don't need much attention but will yield a surprisingly large harvest for a little bit of effort.
+The must-haves for growing peas are full sunlight and moist soil.
+Peas prefer cool conditions, so planting them early in the season is your best bet for a plentiful harvest.
+Once the weather begins to warm, your peas will stop producing.
+You can pull them up at that point and start a different heat-loving vegetable in the same container.

-Some of my favorite kinds of peas for container gardens are:
+Some favorite types of peas for container gardening include:

 - Potting soil

 Cut a piece of plastic screening large enough to cover the drainage hole in the bottom of the container you've chosen.
 If you don't have screening, you can use a coffee filter or a piece of porous landscape fabric to cover the drainage hole.

 Pour potting mix into your container; stop filling at least 3 inches from the container rim.
 If your potting soil doesn't have fertilizer already included in its mixture, add in a general, all-purpose formula.
 Keep in mind that peas don't need much fertilizer—if you use too much, the nitrogen (a common ingredient in most fertilizers) will harm production, and the plants will produce large pods with small or no peas inside them.
 After filling your container, smooth out the soil, so it is relatively flat but not compacted.

 Though it's not mandatory, treating your pea seeds with a legume inoculant will produce a more significant pea yield and healthier plants.
 For faster germination, you can soak your seeds in water overnight.
 Then, while they're still wet, shake them in a bag with the inoculant.